yuxuanxc/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your TrackPad.

 1. Double-click the file to start the app.
-The GUI similar to the following figure should appear in a few seconds.
+The GUI similar to the following Figure 1 should appear in a few seconds.
+Here's how your app should look like!
-    Note how the app contains some sample data.<br><br>
+    Note how the app contains some sample data. <br><br>
    ![Ui](images/Ui.png)
    <div align="center"><sup style="font-size:100%"><i>Figure 1.
 The Ui of TrackPad</i></sup></div>

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
-    Some example commands you can try:
+    Try out some of these commands!

    * **`list-attraction`** : Lists all tourist attractions added.